What does iMMO do?

 Training and education

 iMMO provides training and education for organizations that play a role in the asylum procedure.
 Examples include training in recognizing medical problems for employees of the IND, the Refugee Council, Nidos and others who assist asylum seekers.
-For example, in one course people are trained in the use of the signaling list. iMMO can provide this training on request.
+For example, in one course people are trained in the use of the signaling list. iMMO can provide this training on request for a fee.
 Regularly iMMO provides lectures and workshops on specific medical and legal topics.
 In recent years, iMMO explained in several courts how medical findings lead to supporting medical evidence.
-Similar sessions were organized for organizations involved with victims of human trafficking. iMMO also regularly provides master classes for the IND on specific topics, such as interviewing children and minors.
+Similar sessions were organised for organizations involved with victims of human trafficking. iMMO also regularly provides master classes for the IND on specific topics, such as interviewing children and minors.

 Training